jarviscanada/jarvis_data_eng_BrandonWong/core_java/jdbc/README.md

 # Introduction
-This project is a CRUD Backend application that help users manage their investment on any ticker on the Alpha Vantage stock exchange.
+This project is a CRUD Backend application that helps users manage their investment on any ticker on the Alpha Vantage API.
 It is an exercise to practice the flow of data through a Controller-Service-Repository pattern.
 The application is written in Java through the Maven build system leveraging JDBC, HTTP and JSON libraries to handle the persistence of each investment transaction and latest ticker value.
 ## Technologies
 - **Java:** Implement the stock application using the Controller-Service-Repository pattern.
 It handles the request to the third-party API: Alpha Vantage.
 - **Maven:** Compile the application and append HTTP, JSON, Apache and testing libraries.